TeeAirsEye/Pivot_Table_Sales_Analysis/README.md

 ## Conclusion

 The pivot table analysis provides key insights into O.N.Y Group's performance.
 It reveals the top-performing countries, products, and segments while showing areas of improvement.
 Based on the insights, focusing on highly profitable products and segments will be key to maximizing future growth.

----

-This README provides a clear structure to help understand the performance data and make informed decisions based on pivot table analysis.